10 Things You Should Never Do in Spiritism

 Spirits differ greatly.
 Many are ignorant, others confused, and some are driven by vanity or deception.
 In certain cases, they deliberately mislead.
 They may even use respected names in order to gain trust.

 For that reason, discernment is essential.
+Kardec repeatedly emphasized the need to examine the quality of communications, not merely their source.
 If a message flatters your ego, feeds fear, encourages obsession, or tries to impress rather than enlighten, that alone should make you cautious.

 4. Never provoke or challenge spirits